 1. You do Have an Extra Budget

 But of course, as there’s a full price range of the premium Shopify themes, you can easily find and stay with a theme that’s within your budget and still seems to be a worthy purchase.

 After all, you don’t want to buy a theme just for its sake as it’d only mean wasting that money away.

 2. No Free Theme for Your Niche

 It may not be an issue if you have a creative mind.
 But otherwise, you’d be better off with a theme whose demo template is specifically made for your niche so that you can quickly get started with a few tweaks around the corners.

 3. You Have a Specific Design in Mind

-You’ve checked your competition and seen a few successful eCommerce stores in other niches.
+You’ve checked your competition and seen several successful eCommerce stores in other niches.
 Now, you already have a rough idea of what you really want in your Shopify store, be it features or the layout.
 Then you should find and buy a premium theme that satisfies your specific needs.

 But you should never go out of your budget to afford it.
 If you don’t have much knowledge or experience with eCommerce, you’d be shooting in your foot by spending more than you would make through your store.

 Conclusion: Should You Pick a Free or a Paid Shopify Theme?

 Both free and paid Shopify themes have perks and disadvantages over each other.

 Free themes don’t put a burden on your pocket and load faster, even on a slower internet, yet look appealing to the eye.
 But they don’t have that many (if any) features to aid you in generating more sales.

 So, I hope that this insight did help you in deciding what theme you should pick for yourself.

 But if that doesn’t happen, check out this list of unique paid Shopify themes.